If the idea of building a strawbale house makes you think of the story of the Three Little Pigs and laugh, make sure you know the final chapter:

 Eventually, everyone had a brick house and felt very safe.
 The world outside of their houses didn’t seem quite as nice as is used to be: the streams were dirty, the air seemed thicker and grayer than they remembered, and there weren’t as many trees as there used to be, but they told themselves that it was okay because everyone had a nice brick house.

 Alice was the youngest child of the prosperous Third Little Pig.
 Alice’s family’s brick house was the finest in the town, extremely wolf-proof and handsome.
-It was Alice’s job to bring in the firewood and she noticed that it took a lot of wood to warm her house in the winter and that it was also uncomfortably hot in the summer.
-If the air was damp then the house felt damp and when the air was dry then the house felt dry.
+It was Alice’s job to bring in the firewood for the house and she noticed that it took a lot of wood to warm her house in the winter and that it was also uncomfortably hot in the summer.
+If the air was damp then the house felt damp and if the air was dry then the house felt dry.

 “Don’t you remember what happened to your uncle when he built with straw?” he asked.

-“This is different!” she insisted, “These are big, solid, heavy blocks, not just handfuls of straw!
+“This is different!” she insisted, “These are big, solid, heavy blocks, not just handfuls of straw.
 It will be much stronger and safer than what he built.”

-“But why would you want to do something silly like that when you could build a fine brick house someday?” he asked.
+“Ok, if you say so, but why would you want to do something silly like that when you could build a fine brick house someday?” he asked.

-But Alice was not convinced.
+Alice was not convinced.
 She asked the farmer if he needed all those bales and he said he would be more than happy to give her some because there wasn’t much he could do with them.
 He said that he even sometimes had to burn the extra straw to get rid of it, which he didn’t like to do because it made the air thick and black for days.

 She did some research and found that she was not the first to think about building with bales.
-The American settlers who arrived on the plains of Nebraska had very few trees or even rocks to build with but they did have horse-powered baling machines and a lot of grass, so they made shelters out of bales of grass.
-These buildings were meant to be temporary, just to get them through the harsh winter, but some of them were so cozy that they became permanent.
+The American settlers who arrived on the plains of Nebraska found very few trees — or even rocks — to build with but they did have horse-powered baling machines and a lot of grass, so they made shelters out of bales of grass.
+These buildings were meant to be temporary, just to get them through the harsh winter, but some of them were so stout and cozy that they became permanent.
 She was amazed to find that some of these buildings had survived for over a hundred years!

 She came back to her hometown full of inspiration and confidence.
 She bought a little piece of land near her father’s house and told him she planned to build her own strawbale house.
 He smiled and wished her luck but told her that, because of his reputation and something called “professional liability,” he couldn’t help her with her project.
 He quietly drew up plans for a nice brick house to build for her when she gave up on this silly straw idea.